 A common thread through disparate data

-ThinkData Works' entity resolution toolkit, er², is a machine intelligent record linkage solution that scales with the data.
+ThinkData Works built a machine intelligent record linkage solution as part of our data enrichment services.
 A Toronto-based company, ThinkData is also part of the MaRS partner network and a MaRS IAF portfolio company – their data management solutions held the key to connecting the dots at Data Catalyst.

 ThinkData's Jang points out one of the most complex pieces of the puzzle.
 “Most entity resolution solutions out there lack the ability to scale, which is key when you’re working with large data.”
 Creating a scalable solution to the problem of entity resolution was ThinkData's primary objective in creating er².